robclark56/RaspiBolt-Extras/RBE_REST_WAN.md

 ```

 # Test - using PHP on WAN Host #
 Edit and save this file on your WAN Host.
-Change the two values near the top of the file.
+Change the two CHANGE_ME values near the top of the file.
 <details><summary>Click to see public_html/lnd.php</summary><p>

 ```php